Sidney Dickinson: Biography

 Dickinson was a prolific portraitist; among the artists whose portraits he showed at the Academy are Paul Arndt, Robert Aitken, Louis Bosa, Eugene Higgins, Hobart Nichols, Raphael Soyer, and his second cousin Edwin Dickinson.
+He also produced notable portraits of members of the Rockefeller family, the official mayoral portrait of Fiorello LaGuardia, and Governor Thomas E. Kilby of Alabama.

-A self-portrait is part of the Academy's permanent collection, as are portraits of Mary Gray, George Wharton Edwards, Harry Wilson Watrous, Georg J. Lober, Frederick K. Detwiller, Donald De Lue, Ernest Nathaniel Townsend, John Carroll, Theodore E. Blake, Otto R. Eggers, Robert S. Hutchins, Bryant Baker, and Edgar I. Williams.
-Other portraits include a notable set depicting members of the Rockefeller family, the official mayoral portrait of Fiorello LaGuardia, and a portrait of Governor Thomas E. Kilby of Alabama.
-Another portrait of Baker, donated by the subject, is owned by the National Portrait Gallery, while a portrait of photographer Paul Juley is part of the collection of the Smithsonian American Art Museum.
-Other portraits are owned by the Figge Art Museum, Harvard University, Princeton University, the United States Department of State, and the University of Iowa.
+A self-portrait by Dickinson is part of the National Academy's permanent collection, along with portraits of Mary Gray, George Wharton Edwards, Harry Wilson Watrous, Georg J. Lober, Frederick K. Detwiller, Donald De Lue, Ernest Nathaniel Townsend, John Wesley Carroll, Theodore E. Blake, Otto R. Eggers, Robert S. Hutchins, Bryant Baker, and Edgar I. Williams.

+Other works by Dickinson are held in the collections of the Figge Art Museum, Harvard University, Princeton University, the United States Department of State, and the University of Iowa.
 Dickinson also painted many figurative works throughout his career; a number of these were born of his experiences in Alabama, and are owned by the Greenville County Museum of Art in South Carolina.

 He was noted for working in wet-on-wet style, and composed many of his works directly in the studio, often completing a portrait during a single three- or four-hour sitting.
+Dickinson kept a studio in Carnegie Hall until retiring to Windsor, Vermont, where he would die on April 11, 1980.

 His children were wildlife biologist Nate Dickinson and mechanical engineer Thorn Watson Dickinson.
 Dickinson's grandson Charles Dickinson is also a painter.